 If you want to start some drama at the trailhead, just ask a group of mountain bikers if you should buy carbon wheels.
-The aluminum faithful will be quick to call carbon wheels a waste of money.
-Carbon converts will preach about pure performance.
+The aluminum faithful call carbon wheels a waste of money.
+Carbon converts preach about pure performance.
 Somewhere in between is the truth.

-In road cycling, stiffness, weight, and aerodynamics make carbon wheels the clear choice for performance.
-But mountain biking is a bit more complicated.
-Rocks, roots, and other trail features have the potential to damage rims.
-Mountain biking websites have plenty of jokes, horror stories, and myths about carbon failures, and that can instill doubt in a lot of riders’ minds.
+In road cycling, factors like stiffness, weight, and aerodynamics make carbon wheels the clear choice for performance.
+But mountain biking is more complicated.
+Rocks, roots, and other trail features mean there is a much higher potential of damaging rims.

 What wheels are you running?

+There are plenty of jokes, horror stories, and myths about carbon wheel failures, and that can instill doubt in a lot of riders’ minds.
 But in the last 10 years, carbon technology has matured.
 Though not perfect, modern carbon wheels are more reliable than ever.
 More mountain bike manufacturers are including carbon wheels as standard equipment.
 And the industry has made a huge push to introduce generous carbon wheel warranties.
-Out on the trail, it’s obvious that carbon wheels are becoming popular.
+Just look at bikes out on popular trails and you'll see that carbon wheels are more popular than ever.

-So are carbon mountain bike wheels worth it for you?
+But will carbon mountain bike wheels be worth it for you?
 Read on to find out more about the advantages and disadvantages of carbon wheels, and what experienced riders at The Pro’s Closet have to say on the subject.

 [button]Shop MTB wheels[/button]